Initiatives 2006 -

 2021 / 9 / 1 I propose to the School Board that the School of Humanities and Social Sciences be disbanded because practicing social science (and probably similarly in the case of the humanities) is no longer possible at HKUST.
 (Here) Result: minimal engagement in a discussion of academic freedom.
 No further outcome.

 2021 / 10 / 18 I apply for sabbatical leave in 2022/23 and HKUST administrators require me to violate HKUST’s sabbatical leave rules, as I explain here.
-My (unanswered) sabbatical leave application becomes redundant when I am being granted no-pay leave for 2022/23 in late January 2022.
+My (unanswered) sabbatical leave application becomes redundant when I apply for and am being granted no-pay leave for 2022/23 in late January 2022.

 2022 / 2 / 15 I stop reviewing grant proposals for the Research Grants Council due to a (in my view) severely flawed review process and the academically highly destructive use to which RGC decisions are being put within HKUST.
 Here.
 For the RGC’s response see here.
-For my recent experiences applying for a grant administered by the Research Grants Council, see here.
+For my recent experiences applying for a grant administered by the Research Grants Council, see here.—Earlier, back in 2018, the Hong Kong Research Grants Council conducted a survey on its “operations.”
+Apart from responding to the survey, I wrote to the survey organizers pointing out the inappropriate weight that unqualified reviews carry in the evaluation of a grant proposal, and the fact that HKUST penalizes faculty members who do research without a grant (grants being used as a money-making machine by HKUST’s provost), here.
+I do not receive an acknowledgment, let alone a response.

 2022 / 4 / 24 HKUST’s management requires faculty members to submit an “Annual Activities Report.”
 I am allowed to include a maximally 2-page personal statement (here), in which, this year, I set forth, among others, the burden of teaching and research in times of a Covid as well as a “national security” pandemic, the strange allocation of teaching duties in my division, and my exceptional financial situation at HKUST due to the lack of housing.